Bauchibred/ethernaut-solutions/README.md

 ## 11. Elevator

+Here we are looking at interfaces, i.e how to use a contract without having to copy paste all it's code

 This level is pretty tricky, but main thing here is that we should always be conscious of the visibility specifiers and state modifiers we choose to use in our function signatures.
-Since we don't always want certain functions to modify the state, we need to make sure that we select the right specifiers/modifiers.
+Since we don't always want certain functions to modify the state, we need to make sure that we select the right specifiers/modifiers, cause external at the `islastfloor` function allows us to change the state, so an alternative would have been to use view instead as that way we can read state but not modify it and this can save us from some attacks.
 So to pass this level we can head on to remix, pass on the elevator contract and also create our elevatorAttack contract, then we call the setTop function.

+Here is a short explanation to the elevatorAttack contract, we use toggle to toggle our topFloor, we initiate the elevator contract and set it to be the targetAddress, state variable is automatically set to true, which we're going to name  as toggle.
+We then put in the target address in the constructor and instantiate that with the elevator contract and then put it into the target variable.
+The `isLastFloor` function just returns if the number we pass to it is the floor or not, but under this we change our toggle from true to false and then return it as false so as to pass the condition set by the level since it has to be false for us to continue, funny but note that the uint that’s being taken into this function doesn’t really matter, as we are just toggling the boolean state with this function.
+ Now for the second function `setTop` it takes a uint and then calls the `goTo` function on the target and execute, and that’s it!
+Below is the code.

 ```
-pragma solidity ^0.6.0;
+pragma solidity 0.8.0;

 interface Building {